What The Reports Aren’t Reporting

 I read up on one of these retailers in particular as I have working knowledge of them so I am very interested in their current marketplace position and their situation caters to my yenta sensibilities.
 I probably clicked on and read almost every article written and news report published over the course of the last five or six days regarding this retailer hoping to find an objective and educated reason why this “iconic” retailer is struggling.
 The truth is that a pretty large portion of my writing over the past year was inspired by this retailer because the workplace culture is profoundly broken and – frankly – toxic to an extreme level.
 The corporate executive level and senior level field leadership is so deeply entrenched in their own egos they absolutely know best and everyone else is, essentially, worthless.
 Shutting down any suggestions and feedback from anyone other than their posse of “yes men”.

 Objectively, when you had a District or Regional Manager who was intent on and committed to driving results – there was a positive comp.
-When you had a store team that worked hard to create an aesthetically fabulous store [clean [there were a very few locations that were truly clean], well merchandised, filled-in, visual sign placement executed correctly] and processes in place to tackle these accountability’s, these teams delivered positive comps – especially in their unique business offering.
+When you had a store team that worked hard to create an aesthetically fabulous store [clean, well merchandised, filled-in, visual sign placement executed correctly] and processes in place to tackle these accountability’s, these teams delivered positive comps – especially in their unique business offering.
 Reports are very quickly assigning the blame to Amazon and shopping center traffic to their struggles when the blame most certainly and justly rests in the company leadership.
 After all, this is not the first company their “executive leader” has delivered into bankruptcy.

 There is no reporting on the fact that the turnover at the 3rd tier of store “management” sat at 360%+ [in the US business].
 There’s no reporting that every Regional, District, and Store Manager was set up to fail [and told they were, weekly] because they were ranked daily/weekly/monthly/quarterly on 17 [yes, 17] business levers – by far the most of any retailer I’ve ever experienced and up from six or seven metrics a few years before.
 The wages were so low and tragic for store managers and their teams that quality candidates were difficult to capture, leaving the organization with low skill, low wage workers who would show up primarily to collect a paycheck [many of whom I have encountered and spoken to were also collecting on government assistance programs such as WIC and/or Section 8 housing to make ends meet] but going above and beyond in any area was, for the most part, pathologically absent in their DNA.
 Excessive entitlement was a culture killer at the store level with many/most employees expecting and – futilely – demanding more pay for performing simply the most basic tasks listed in their job description and, in a few cases, deliberately under-performing.